Goldfish-Intelligence/audio-ctrl-server/README.md

 ## Regarding some architecture choices

-When a configuration file is changed, the changed setting is send to the android app.
-At this moment the server still thinks of the previous value of being active.
-It is expected that the client sends the new status back to the server to confirm that it has accepted the change.
-Now the same execution path is used as if the client initiated the change.
-Next the information in the text user interface is updated.

 Upon establishing a connection a client should send a hello message containing a unique device identifier.
 It is mainly used to give the persisted json config file a name.
 As such it should be compatible with common file systems.
 Please also note.
 This enforces that the client will only